Block post: German practice

 In Germany, block posts are known as Blockstellen (abbreviation: Bk) and are defined as railway facilities on the open line that mark the end of a block section, as part of a block system.
 They usually have a home signal in each direction and on each running line.
 They are mainly found where the distance between two railway stations is greater than average.

-In the early years of the railway, block posts were local signal boxes manned with block post keepers.
+In the early years of the railway, block posts were local signal boxes staffed with block post keepers.
 Today there are only a few of these classic, railway staff-operated block posts.
-Their function has been largely superseded by equipment that forms part of an automatic block signalling (Selbsttätigen Streckenblocks or Sbk) system or by a central block post in a station signal box at one end of the section between two stations.
+Their function has been largely superseded by equipment that forms part of an automatic block signalling (Selbsttätiger Streckenblock or Sbk) system or by a central block post in a station signal box at one end of the section between two stations.

 Block posts are described in the German railway regulations, the Eisenbahn-Bau- und Betriebsordnung or EBO, at § 4 sub-paragraph 4.